Jon Kavanaugh: Season 5

-Series 6
+Season 6

 With Lem now dead and his career and reputation soiled, Kavanaugh is ordered to leave the Barn and allow the investigation of Lem's murder to proceed.
 Kavanaugh pleads for time to look into Vic's possible involvement.
 Assistant Chief Phillips grudgingly grants him 24 hours to write a report for consideration.
 However, Kavanagh again accuses Vic of murder and ignites another brawl.
 The fight is broken up, but is witnessed by Phillips and Captain Wyms.
 Kavanaugh is ordered to leave the Barn immediately, his investigation apparently over.

 Nothing now matters to Kavanaugh except destroying Mackey.
 Changing tactics, Kavanaugh informs Claudette and Chief Phillips that Vic had hired Salvadoran drug dealers to murder Lem, using Emolia Melendez as a go-between.
 This grants him a temporary reprieve.
 After Emolia agrees to follow the story in exchange for witness protection, she testifies to Claudette and Phillips about the false details of Vic's involvement.
 Kavanaugh is authorized to investigate Vic's involvement and begins by ordering officers to await Vic at his home to take him in for questioning.

 Kavanaugh soon senses that not everyone believes his story.
 After hearing Emolia's testimony, Dutch expresses skepticism about her story and requests further corroborating evidence.
 He later suggests that the "evidence" found in Vic's house is simply too good to be true.
 In an attempt to protect his case, Kavanaugh requests that Dutch be removed from the investigation, citing that Dutch's past relationship with Vic's ex-wife may have resulted in a conflict of interest.

 Then, however, Corrine Mackey learns of the charges against her ex-husband and angrily confronts Kavanaugh, formally accusing him of sexual assault.
 When Claudette asks Dutch for his opinion, he expresses skepticism about Corrine's allegations, suggesting the rape attempt only happened in her own mind.
 He further voices his growing doubts about Kavanaugh's case, questioning whether Vic would murder a close friend under any circumstances.

 Claudette tears into Emolia in the interrogation room, saying she should feel ashamed of letting herself become a pawn in the war between Vic and Kavanaugh.
 Meanwhile, Kavanaugh realizes what he has become.
 He stops Claudette and confesses to planting the evidence, saying "I framed a guilty man," laughing at the irony of it all.

 Kavanaugh is immediately stripped of his badge and imprisoned for his many crimes.
 He later pleads guilty in exchange for a lesser sentence.

 Taking a break from his mission to wreak bloody revenge on Lem's killer, Vic pays Kavanaugh a visit in prison.
 Although Vic taunts him about having lost both his moral compass and their private war, Kavanaugh remains unfazed.
 He responds that he is now at peace and finally free of Vic's corrupting influence.